 Use quick-release, high nitrogen lawn fertilizer

 An application of a high, quick release nitrogen fertilizer will pay big dividends next spring.
-Examples of fertilizers to use at this time of year are 27-3-3 or 25-5-5.
+Examples of fertilizers to use at this time of year are 27-3-3 or 30-0-3.
 It should be applied at the rate of 1-pound actual nitrogen per 1,000 square feet.
+Application rates are listed on the bag, depending on the spreader type.
 The nitrogen applied will be taken up by the plants and converted to stored energy or food for the plant.
 The root system is the big winner with this application.
 Even though there is not a lot of top growth occurring in November, the warm soils promote root development and nutrient uptake.